 Universal Eligibility

 All Medicare Part B beneficiaries in Georgia are eligible for the annual IBT for CVD visit under HCPCS G0446.
-The benefit does not require a specific CVD risk factor or threshold for eligibility; it is a universal primary care preventive benefit available to all Medicare beneficiaries once per 12-month period.
-The benefit applies equally to:
+The benefit does not require a specific CVD risk factor or threshold for eligibility.
+It applies equally to:

 Primary Care Setting and Provider Requirements

-• Setting: family medicine, internal medicine, geriatric medicine, FQHC, RHC.
+• Setting: family medicine, internal medicine, geriatric medicine, Federally Qualified Health Center (FQHC), or Rural Health Clinic (RHC).

 • Provider: MD/DO in primary care, NP, PA, or CNS in primary care.